 But to really get you under the skin of a destination, you need to see it from the local’s point of view, and we know the best people in town to show you around.
 After a leisurely cycle through emerald green rice paddies, hang out with a local farmer for the day before taking to sea with a fisherman and net.
 And if you’re looking for a challenge, there’s always the opportunity to hop into a coracle.

-Ho Chi Minh City cannot go amiss
+Ho Chi Minh City Highlights

 Finish off in frenetic, exciting Ho Chi Minh City (Saigon – and believe us, the heat is definitely on).
 Explore ancient temples, visit the war remnants museum and the eerie Cu Chi Tunnels, or take a boat cruise along the Mekong Delta.
 And dare we mention the shopping?
 Well suffice to say you should definitely pack an extra bag or you’ll never get all your purchases home.